-Can you believe it’s been over three months since we were first marveling at those teensy poinsettia cuttings in the greenhouses?
+It’s been over three months since we were first marveling at those teensy cuttings of poinsettia (pronunciation: poyn-SEH-tee-uh) in the greenhouses.

 The Encinitas, CA, shop was even more colorful yesterday when we visited; at the gate, a thick stole of Pyrostegia vine was in orange bloom.
 Then we made our way to the poinsettia section, where we were dazzled by a glowing sea of Euphorbia pulcherrima in a diversity of colors and textures that we didn’t know existed.
 There were mottled watercolors, velvety oxblood, oakleaf silhouettes and tall roseate shapes.

 Having not bought one in years, we were surprised by the authentic sense of cheer these poinsettias exuded.
 Their quirky, whimsical variations — absent from the flowers sold at big-box stores — had us mentally assigning pots to different parts of our house.

 And visions of dinner parties danced in our heads…

 “When I started in the plant business there was red, white and pink,” says Kalim, who’s now in his 23rd season growing poinsettias.
 The offbeat variegations, marbling and ruffled textures we now see “only became available in the last 10 to 15 years.”